I was recently invited to attend the memorial service for the actor Philip Madoc, which was held at the actors’ church in Covent Garden.

-I was looking forward to the challenge, but then she changed her mind, saying she remembered Trevor had attended David Niven’s and felt there were too many phoneys at such events and did not want one for himself.
+I was looking forward to the challenge, but then she changed her mind, saying she remembered Trevor had attended David Niven’s and felt there were too many phoneys at such events and did not want

 The first memorial services I attended were in the Eighties, which I seem to remember being held at Westminster Abbey.